Rover P6: Last production model

 After a production run of almost 14 years, the last Rover P6 off the production line, registered VVC 700S, was built on 19 March 1977, when it was phased out in favour of the Rover SD1.
 The SD1 was initially only available with a 3.5 V8 engine from its June 1976 launch, with the 2.3 and 2.6 six-cylinder units joining the range during 1977.

 This car was first sent, in August 1977, to the Leyland Historic Vehicle collection, then to Donington Park until 1980, when it was moved to Syon Park along with the rest of the collection, which became the British Motor Industry Heritage Trust Collection.
 It remained an exhibit at Syon until 1990, when the collection moved to Studley Castle (then owned by Rover) and went into storage until 1993.

 In 1993, the collection then moved to its new home, The British Motor Industry Heritage Trust site at Gaydon, now known as the Heritage Motor Centre.
 VVC 700S was on display until 2003 when it sold at the Bonhams sale of Rover-owned items.

-In 2006, VVC revisited Gaydon for the first time since the sale and is still in original condition having never been restored.
+In 2006, VVC 700S revisited Gaydon for the first time since the sale and is still in original condition having never been restored.
 The car came out of the collection having only ever covered 12300 mi.
 The last MOT expired in August 2010.

 Legacy

 The Rover chair, designed by Ron Arad in 1981, incorporated seats from P6 cars.

 The P6 was replaced by the Rover SD1.

-A Rover P6 and British Police P6 were both included in the Wii, PlayStation 2 and PC game: Classic British Motor Racing, released in 2008.

-The character Jack Irish drives a yellow Rover 2000 in the second season of the television series by the same name.

-The character George Smiley drives a Rover P6 in the BBC's 1979 mini-series Tinker Tailor Soldier Spy.
-In the 1982 mini-series sequel Smiley's People he drives another Rover P6, a dark brown N-reg model 2200 SC.

-Princess Grace of Monaco was driving a Rover P6 with her daughter when she crashed and died.